How to Install WordPress on Localhost (5 Easy Steps)

 Hundreds of people are entering the community every day.
 If you too are one of them, we are welcoming you with this easy and beginner-friendly tutorial- “How to Install WordPress on Localhost” in five easy steps.

 Learning WordPress is just fun.
-Nowadays, anyone can build a website for his/her blogging-business or any other purpose within minutes.
+Nowadays, anyone can build a website for his/her blogging, business, or any other purposes within minutes.
 Yes, CMS (Content Management System) made it such easy for all of us.
-And WordPress is leading the CMS industry with a surprising market share of more than 60%!
+And WordPress is leading the CMS industry with a surprising market share of more than 64.2%!

 In this post, we have shown how to install WordPress on localhost in 5 easy steps.